ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 Tables use the GFM syntax.

-If you cannot create a table because _something_ would not work without HTML (e.g. lists inside tables), you need to reconsider the layout you are trying to use
+If you cannot create a table because _something_ would not work without HTML (e.g. lists inside tables), you need to reconsider the layout you are trying to use.

 Here is a tool to help visualize tables: